Ray Stevens (wrestler): Personal life

-In 1952, Stevens was married to female wrestler Theresa Theis, who also did some work as Stevens' trainer and helped to hone his skills as a professional wrestler during the initial stage of his career.
+In 1952, Stevens was married to female wrestler Theresa Theis, who also did some work as Stevens's trainer and helped to hone his skills as a professional wrestler during the initial stage of his career.
 They were divorced in 1972.
 He appeared in the 1974 movie The Wrestler and the 1978 Sylvester Stallone movie Paradise Alley.

 In 1995, the mayors of San Francisco and Oakland jointly proclaimed April 5 "Ray Stevens Day".
 Stevens suffered a heart attack in Minnesota in late 1994.
 In later years, he took part in rodeo performing, motorcycle racing and go-karting, among other endeavors.
 Stevens was also known for his brawling antics, run-ins with the IRS, and his love for women.

 Death

 On May 3, 1996, Stevens died of a heart attack in his sleep at his home in Fremont, California, after drinking brandy and beer, and taking pills shortly before he slept.
-He had quadruple-bypass surgery a year before his death at Stanford University.
+He had quadruple-bypass surgery at Stanford University a year before his death.
 He was survived by five children: Carl, Timothy, Laura, Roy and Kelly.